-What is “double cleansing” your skin?
+What is double cleansing your skin?

 Bumpy skin on your forehead is a symptom that your skin is congested.

-Your pores are probably being blocked by skin care products, dead skin cells, oil and sebum, hair care products, pollution, makeup, or sunscreen that is building up on the surface of your skin (usually it’s a combination of these things).
+Your pores are probably being blocked by skincare products, dead skin cells, oil and sebum, hair care products, pollution, makeup, or sunscreen that is building up on the surface of your skin (usually it’s a combination of these things).

-As long as you use a very gentle, oil-based cleanser, you will see the texture of your skin begin to smooth out quite rapidly, even in a few days.
+As long as you use a very gentle, oil-based cleanser, you will see the texture on your face begin to smooth out quite rapidly, even in a few days.
 That’s because you’re thoroughly removing everything that is building up on the surface of your skin, and sloughing off dead skin cells and sebum that could be clogging up your pores.

 - You wear sunscreen or sunblock (chemical or physical sunblocks)